- Damon Runyon Physician-Scientist Training Award - NEW

 Complete all sections of the provided form.

-A letter endorsed by both the Dean or Center Director and the Head/Chair of the Department should (1) identify the applicant as their nominee, (2) confirm the applicant’s and mentor’s academic appointments and address the applicant’s status in securing a tenure-track or most equivalent faculty position,* (3) state the institution’s willingness to support the applicant’s research efforts and guarantee 80%** protected time for the applicant’s research to fulfill the terms of the award, (4) address the institution’s/department’s commitment to the development of the applicant as a clinical investigator, and (5) detail the laboratory and office space allotted to the applicant.
+A letter endorsed by both the Dean or Center Director and the Head/Chair of the Department should (1) identify the applicant as their nominee, (2) confirm the applicant’s and mentor’s academic appointments, (3) address the applicant’s status in securing a tenure-track or most equivalent faculty position,* (4) state the institution’s willingness to support the applicant’s research efforts and guarantee 80%** protected time for the applicant’s research to fulfill the terms of the award, (5) address the institution’s/department’s commitment to the development of the applicant as a clinical investigator, and (6) detail the laboratory and office space allotted to the applicant.
 If the applicant is not occupying the space at the time of the application, please provide a time line of when this will occur.

 *This appointment must not be contingent upon the applicant securing funding.

-*In rare circumstances, the CIA Review Committee may consider an applicant with less than 80% protected time if their Department Chair can provide a compelling reason explaining why a waiver of the 80% requirement should be granted, what percentage of effort will be guaranteed, and what safeguards will be put in place to make sure the individual’s research will not be compromised by their clinical/administrative activities.
+**In rare unique circumstances, the CIA Review Committee may consider an applicant with a very modest reduction of 80% protected time if their Department Chair can provide a compelling reason explaining why a waiver of the 80% requirement should be granted, what percentage of effort will be guaranteed, and what safeguards will be put in place to make sure the individual’s research will not be compromised by their clinical/administrative activities.

 Copy of applicant’s appointment letter stating position title, description of start-up package and term of appointment.